RedHatInsights/policies-engine/external/README.md

-## Quarkus startup for Custom-Policies Engine
+## Quarkus startup for Policies Engine

 * This module is about external interfaces (Kafka, REST)
   * Also the distribution generation